Sindarin: Vocabulary

-As of 2008, about 25 thousand Elvish words have been published.
+As of 2008, about 25,000 Elvish words have been published.

-The Lexicons of Gnomish, Noldorin and Sindarin lack modern vocabulary (television, motor, etc.).
+The lexicons of Gnomish, Noldorin and Sindarin lack modern vocabulary (television, motor, etc.).
 Tolkien fans have extended Sindarin to enable it to be spoken.

 Numerals

-According to Tolkien, the elves preferred duodecimal counting (base 12) to the Dunedain's decimal system (base 10: Quenya maquanotië, *quaistanótië), though the two systems seem to have coexisted.
+According to Tolkien, the elves preferred duodecimal counting (base 12) to the Dúnedain's decimal system (base 10: Quenya maquanotië, *quaistanótië), though the two systems seem to have coexisted.
 The numbers 1–12 are presented below (reconstructed forms are marked with an asterisk *), as well as a few higher numbers.

 The form *nelchaen (extracted from nelchaenen) appears in the King's Letter, but at the time the roots for ten were KAYAN and KAYAR, resulting in Sindarin *caen, caer.
 This was later changed to KWAYA, KWAY-AM, resulting in Sindarin pae, so that this older form must be updated.
 The word *meneg is extracted from the name Menegroth, "the Thousand Caves", although this could technically be a base-12 "thousand" (i.e., 123 or 1,728).